ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

     JsonArray response = apiClient.getDeviceConnectLogs(DEVICE_TYPE, DEVICE_ID);

-Refer to the Problem Determination section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for more information about the possible response and errorcodes.
+Refer to the Problem Determination section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the response model and code.

 ----